TIBCOSoftware/snappydata/docs/reference/snappy_shell_reference/store-launcher.md

 -   **[version](../../reference/store_commands/store-version.html)**
     Prints information about the SnappyData product version.
 -   **[write-data-dtd-to-file](../../reference/store_commands/store-write-data-dtd-to-file.html)**
-    Creates a Document Type Definition (DTD) file that specifies the layout of an XML data file created using `snappy-shell write-data-to-xml`.
+    Creates a Document Type Definition (DTD) file that specifies the layout of an XML data file created using `snappy write-data-to-xml`.
 -   **[write-data-to-db](../../reference/store_commands/store-write-data-to-db.html)**
-    Inserts data into a database using one or more data XML files (created with snappy-shell write-data-to-xml), and having the database schema defined in one or more schema XML files (created with snappy-shell write-schema-to-xml).
+    Inserts data into a database using one or more data XML files (created with snappy write-data-to-xml), and having the database schema defined in one or more schema XML files (created with snappy write-schema-to-xml).
 This command is generally used with a SnappyData cluster to export table data, but it can also be used with other JDBC datasources.
 -   **[write-data-to-xml](../../reference/store_commands/store-write-data-to-xml.html)**
     Writes the data of all of the tables in a database to an XML file.
-(You can use the snappy-shell write-data-dtd-to-file command to create a Document Type Definition (DTD) file that describes the layout of data in the XML file.)
+(You can use the snappy write-data-dtd-to-file command to create a Document Type Definition (DTD) file that describes the layout of data in the XML file.)
 The resulting XML file can be used to re-load the data into the tables, either in SnappyData or in another database management system.
 This command is generally used with a SnappyData cluster to export table data, but it can also be used with other JDBC datasources.
 -   **[write-schema-to-db](../../reference/store_commands/store-write-schema-to-db.html)**
-    Creates a schema in a database by using the contents of a one or more schema XML files (see snappy-shell write-schema-to-xml).
+    Creates a schema in a database by using the contents of a one or more schema XML files (see snappy write-schema-to-xml).
 This command is generally used with a SnappyData cluster to export the schema, but it can also be used with other JDBC datasources.
 -   **[write-schema-to-sql](../../reference/store_commands/store-write-schema-to-sql.html)**
     Writes the schema of a database to a file as SQL commands.
 You can use the resulting file to recreate the schema in SnappyData, or in another database management system.
 This command is generally used with a SnappyData cluster to export the schema, but it can also be used with other JDBC datasources.
 -   **[write-schema-to-xml](../../reference/store_commands/store-write-schema-to-xml.html)**